libp2p/specs/kad-dht/README.md

 equal to the replication paramter `k`, and the maximum bucket count matches the size of the SHA256 function, i.e. 256 buckets.

-The routing table is unfolded lazily, starting with a single bucket at position 0 (representing the most distant peers), and splitting it subsequently as closer peers are found, and the capacity of the nearmost bucket is exceeded.

 ### Alpha concurrency parameter (`α`)

 The concurrency of node and value lookups are limited by parameter `α`, with a